 - Breath shortness

 - Chest pain, typically under the rib cage

-- General feeling of lethargy and fatigue
+- A general feeling of lethargy and fatigue

 In addition, if your exposure to asbestos is due to the negligent actions of another party, such as a manufacturer supplying asbestos-containing products to your job site, you may be eligible for compensation for medical expenses, lost wages, pain, suffering and more.
-For more information on your legal rights and for a free, no-obligation case consultation, contact our leading asbestos law firm today.
+For more information on your legal rights and for a free, no-obligation case consultation, contact our experienced asbestos law firm today.

 To learn more about mesothelioma and other asbestos-related diseases, fill out our form today for a free, comprehensive Mesothelioma and Asbestos Guide.
 Each guide is filled with pertinent information, including causes, diagnosis, treatment options, and more.

 - Info on law firms that will recover your highest compensation